So what exactly is Google Ads?

 You also should have a well-researched landing page that will be the first page people get to when they click your ad that will make them look around and not bounce.

-So before you create your Google AdWords account and try starting your first campaign, do some research or talk with a Google AdWords consultant.
+So before you create your Google Ads account and try starting your first campaign, do some research or talk with a Google Ads consultant.
 It will be well worth your time.